Ballast

 The Ballast

 This is a technicality that you should know.
-The further fact is that there are a lot of legal hull out there and ballasts that will fit them.
+The further fact is that there are a lot of legal hulls out there and ballasts that will fit them.
 When in doubt...ask before you buy.
 The assumption on this site in building is that you have acquired a new hull from an approved manufacturer.

 If you find the sweet spot for this pig and follow the building practices on this site you will be into the balance of the boat.